Why you should take an ice course at Ballabeni Icecream

 Comparison of two different ice cream machines

-As I said. one participant their own Unold ice cream machine in the ice class.
-Unfortunately I can't remember the exact model.
-But those who know the company know that it is a very good machine, which is in the medium price range.
-The really interesting thing was, the same ice cream mass from two different ice cream machines to be able to compare directly with each other.
-And believe it or not, there is a tasting difference.
-It's not as if one machine outsmarted the other.
-But the ice cream from the Ballabeni ice cream machines was a bit creamier, because a lot more air was blown in.
+As I said. one participant their own Unold ice cream machine in the ice course.
+Unfortunately, I can no longer remember the exact model.
+But those who know the company, know that it is a very good machine, which is in the middle price segment.
+The really interesting thing was, the same ice cream mass from two different ice cream machines to be able to compare them directly with each other.
+And believe it or not, there is a tangible difference.
+It's not that one machine outperformed the other.
+But the ice cream from the Ballabeni ice cream machines was still a tad creamier, because much more air was whipped in.

 The conclusion

-At the end each participant gets a Certificate with a gold emblem.
-And we were also allowed other ice cream varieties from the Ballabeni assortment or the ice cream workshop try.
+At the end each participant gets a Certificate with a golden emblem.
+In addition, we were also allowed to other ice cream varieties from the Ballabeni assortment or the ice cream workshop try.
 However, hardly anyone could eat anything, since we already had so much ice cream.

 Conclusion on the ice course at Ballabeni

-I think you've noticed while reading very much liked was from the ice course at Ballabeni Icecream.
-Whether the reasonable price will deter you depends on how much you are interested in ice cream production.
-Anyway, I think that for his money the equivalent of ...gets.
+I think you've noticed while reading very much liked was from the ice cream course at Ballabeni Icecream.
+Whether you are deterred by the nevertheless decent price, probably depends on how much you are interested in the ice cream production.
+I find in any case that one for his money the corresponding equivalent ...gets.
 I have there highly skilled and my Enthusiasmto make your own ice cream has once again grown with it.

 Leave a Reply